 Float Room/Sensory Deprivation Tank

 Our center offers a state of the art float experience to our clients because…well, you deserve it!
-Our tank was custom designed with features you won’t find anywhere else.
+Our float tank was custom designed with features you won’t find anywhere else.
 Our tank is large enough that you have the option to float solo or with a plus-1.
 We have an internal sound system if you’d like to listen to music, and mood lighting options that can either darken completely or offer an ambiance of your choosing.
-Our float stays clean due to our advanced filtration system which purifies the water immediately after each float.
+Our float tank stays clean due to our advanced filtration system which purifies the water immediately after each float.
 Our tank offers a more open concept for those who prefer a less claustrophobic feel, which can be especially helpful to those experiencing symptoms of PTSD.

 We love that our rinse station is seamlessly connected to our float, so you can rinse off upon entering, and exiting the float, leaving the room and tank free of salt residue.

 Floaters enjoy many benefits, but the most common feedback floaters provide is the amazing feeling of weightlessness they experience upon entering the tank.
 This is perfect for those experiencing muscle tension and chronic pain.
 Many people report a sensation of floating on air, and with regular practice, even find they are able to sustain a feeling of complete relaxation for increasingly extended periods of time.
-This is a perfect supplement to those who struggle with finding their Zen place with meditation.
+This is a perfect supplement for those who struggle with finding their Zen place with meditation.
 Come slow down, turn off (or block out) the noise with greater ease, and just be present with YOU!

 Floating for PTSD, Anxiety, Depression, Physical and Mental Wellness

 In recent years, float tank centers have popped up en masse across North America, many of which focus on treatment of combat veterans with PTSD (post-traumatic stress disorder), with great success.